georgiacarr123/McrDig/day_four_five/step4.md

 You should see the posts outputted to your `div#root` element.

+One cool takeaway from what we have achieved here is that we are able to **compose** our components - we have rendered a `Post` component from inside of `Posts`.

+Expanding on this, we might be able to decompose the parts of our page even further - we could potentially make an `Image` component maybe, or a `Header` and `Footer` component which can be reused over and over, to save us from rewriting the same HTML multiple times.

 ***
 :exclamation:
 You will need to ensure that you import the `Posts.js` file into your `index.html` file **after** `Post.js`, as `Posts` relies on the `Post` method already being in memory, and JavaScript is procedural - that is, it runs line by line.